Lychee Fruit: What is a Lychee and How to Eat One

 Lychee Fruit Cut in Half - What is a Lychee

 The most common way to eat a lychee is fresh by first peeling away the rough-textured outside husk.
-You can do this by piercing it with your thumbnail and carefully peeling away the inedible skin so that you don’t damage any of the soft white flesh inside.
+You can do this by piercing it with your thumbnail and carefully peeling away the inedible lychee skin so that you don’t damage any of the soft white flesh inside.

 However, if you’re preparing a lychee to use in a recipe like a salad, you should first peel it and then score it in half to reveal the stone.
 You should then approach it like you would an avocado, and prise out the stone before slicing the fruit to your liking.
-Because lychees are very soft, you might tear the fruit if you press down too hard with your knife, so bear this in mind when you’re removing the husk.

 Recipe Ideas for Lychees